hazelcast/hazelcast-python-client/README.md

 json_map.put("item2", HazelcastJsonValue({"age": 20}))
 ```

-You can query JSON objects in the cluster using the `Predicate`s of your choice.
+You can query JSON objects in the cluster using the `Predicate` of your choice.
 An example JSON query for querying the values whose age is less than 6 is shown below:

 ```python
 # Get the objects whose age is less than 6